 The consequence of not providing adequate information to assess the relationship to other research support is that the reviewers may recommend reduced or no funding.

 Use this page to report the contributions committed by the industrial partner, to the research project.
 Before completing this page, read the instructions and consult the Use of Grant Funds page of the NSERC Program Guide for Professors concerning the eligibility of expenditures for the direct costs of research and the regulations governing the use of grant funds, and Guidelines on Eligibility and Value of In-Kind Contributions.
 At minimum, an in-kind contribution from the company, reflecting its involvement in the project, is required.

 List the resources the supporting organization will provide to support the proposed activities including:

 Use the Contributions from Supporting Organizations - Attachment page to provide an explanation of the cash and eligible in-kind contributions.

 Form 183A and letter of support (and attachments, as required)

-A completed Form 183A, a letter of support detailing how the proposed network results will benefit their organization and the amount of cash or in-kind they will contribute to aid network activities and any other required documents must be attached for each organization participating in the Network.
+A completed Form 183A, a letter of support and a company profile must be attached for each organization participating in the project.
 Either the applicant or the supporting organization must complete all applicable pages of the form and provide the required documents.

-If you need to provide other documents, such as a collaborator's curriculum vitae (C.V.), give a brief description of the document and submit it as an attached file.
+If you need to provide other documents, give a brief description of any such documents.

 An Environmental Information Form (Appendix A) must be completed and uploaded to the Environmental Impact page if required.